rohitshetty/react-boilerplate/README.md

 3. Prevent Relative path imports to escape the agony of `import xyz from '../../../../a/b/c'`.

 This was also my exercise in learning about how to setup a react project from scratch.
 I highly recommend going through the above article once and checking out the webpack.config.js (If possible recreate the files according to the article)
+This will grow as per my requirements and as and when I will learn more.

 ##### To Run:
 - `npm install`